skinandme/backend-assessment-factory/README.md

 ## The Task
 We would like you to build a small Python web application, preferably using the Flask framework and SQLAlchemy.
 The application should allow Skin + Me to periodically ship customer orders via a shipping provider such as Royal Mail or DHL.

-_In the context of this task, a customer order should be interpreted as a subscription.
-That gets re-used to create and send new orders._
+_In the context of this task, a customer order should be interpreted as a subscription that gets re-used to create and send new orders._

 There are three parts to this task: